 Management reviews the ageing analysis of the Group's inventories at the end of each reporting period, and makes provision for obsolete items when events or change in circumstances show that the balance of inventories may not be realisable.
-The assessment of the provision amount involves management judgment and estimates by considering historical consumption.
+The assessment of the provision amount involves management judgment and estimates by considering historical consumption and recent market condition.
 Where the actual outcome is different from the original estimate, such differences will have an impact on the carrying value of the inventories and provision charge/write-back in the period in which such estimate has been changed.
-The carrying value of inventories at 31 March 2022 was HK\$47,829,000, net of provision of HK\$19,030,000 (2021: HK\$69,934,000, net of provision of HK\$26,306,000).
+The carrying value of inventories at 31 March 2023 was HK\$29,400,000, net of provision of HK\$3,000,000 (2022: HK\$47,829,000, net of provision of HK\$19,030,000).
 Further details of which are included in Note 18 to the consolidated financial statements.